-If you are salary sacrificing, self-employed, or running your own business you may consider making before tax contributions of up to $25,000 a year into your SMSF.
+If you are salary sacrificing, self-employed, or running your own business, you may consider making before tax contributions of up to $25,000 per financial year into your SMSF.

-This is a common form of income earned in a SMSF.
+This is a common form of income earned in an SMSF.
 Many superannuation Funds buy shares in companies with the expectation of receiving dividends at regular intervals.

 The advantage of this kind of income is that the tax on most (though not all) of the dividends has already been paid by the company that issued the dividend.
 This kind of dividend is called a franked dividend and tax has been paid at the current company tax rate of 30%.

-One of the considerations Trustees must make is a deversification in assets that fits the members’ investment objectives.
+One of the considerations Trustees must make is a diversification in assets that fits the Members’ investment objectives.